Petrolink/witsml-converter/README.md

 Currently, conversion will fail if the input document violates the `minOccurs` or `maxOccurs` constraints of the WITSML schema.
 This will be changed in the future to allow invalid inputs, as some WITSML servers accept them.

+## Mappings

+The mappings used for the WITSML conversion are generated using Altova MapForce 2023 Professional.
+The mapping definitions are included in this repository in the `Mappings` folder.
+These definitions were used to generate C# code that is included in the `Petrolink.WitsmlConverter.Mappings` project to be used by the `Petrolink.WitsmlConverter` library.

+To load the mapping definitions, modify them, and regenerate the mapping code, Energistics standards files are required.
+These files are not included in this repository and must be obtained separately from Energistics.

+See [this file](Mappings/Energistics/Readme.txt) for instructions on where to put these files.